xixixao/coffee-script/documentation/sections/loops.md

 codeFor('range_comprehensions', 'countdown')
 ```

 Note how because we are assigning the value of the comprehensions to a variable in the example above, CoffeeScript is collecting the result of each iteration into an array.
 Sometimes functions end with loops that are intended to run only for their side-effects.
-Be careful that you’re not accidentally returning the results of the comprehension in these cases, by adding a meaningful return value — like `true` — or `null`, to the bottom of your function.
+Be careful that you’re not accidentally returning the results of the comprehension in these cases, by adding a meaningful return value — like `true` — or `null`, or explicit `return`, to the bottom of your function.

 To step through a range comprehension in fixed-size chunks, use `by`, for example:
 `evens = (x for x in [0..10] by 2)`